WooCommerce A ‘Free’ Plugin

 BigCommerce – Another hosted solution again this one has plenty of options to get your teeth into.
 Packages start from $29.95 per month with a 1.5% transactional fee.
 A free trial of BigCommerce is available here, take it for a test drive.” ]

 PinnacleCart – I used to use this way back in the day before it became a hosted solution and half to say I rather liked it.
 PinnacleCart also has a free trial which is available and no credit card is needed to try it.
 It’s available from $29.95 per month.

-This is my personal opinion on WooCommerce, like I said earlier I use the Canvas theme from WooThemes and it’s great in fact I use WooCommerce for the theme store here on WPin.
+This is my personal opinion on WooCommerce, like I said earlier I used the Canvas theme from WooThemes and it’s great in fact I use WooCommerce for the theme store here on WPin.
 I bought Canvas from ThemeForest and am probably on an out of date version I guess I will never know as they have withdrawn it from ThemeForest which is kind of helpful.
 If this post sounds like I am attacking WooThemes, that’s your opinion.
 I am not.

 What I am a little upset by is the way WooThemes have offered their fork of JigoShop.
 How they have gone about their business in terms of keeping the extensions which should be part of the core so expensive (what’s to stop them putting the price up again?) and the running costs of a WooCommerce store.